fleishor/MyDigitalGarden/content/SmartHome/Docker/Add-SNMP-to-Telegraf.md

 ---
-showOnIndexPage: true
+showOnIndexPage: false
 date: 2024-11-24
 title: Send SNMP statistics via Telegraf to InfluxDB
 image: Telegraf.png
 description: Take statistics from Netgear devices with SNMP and Telegraf and forward them to InfluxDB.
 The statistics are also written to different buckets
 tags:
   - Telegraf
   - SNMP